xvik/gradle-animalsniffer-plugin/README.md

 #### Output

-Violations are always printed to console.
+Violations are always printed to the console.
 Example output:

 ```
 2 AnimalSniffer violations were found in 1 files.
 See the report at: file:///myproject/build/reports/animalsniffer/main.text